threecolts/scanzy-barcodescanner-sample-xamarin/README.md

   //support Code128, Ean13

-   ScanzyBSBarcodeFormat format = ScanzyBSBarcodeFormat.Code128 | ScanzyBSBarcodeFormat.Ean13;
+   ScanzyBarcodeFormat format = ScanzyBarcodeFormat.Code128 | ScanzyBarcodeFormat.Ean13;

    //enableVibration: true, vibrate your phone when barcode detected
    //enableBeep: true, play the beep sound when barcode detected
    //enableAutoZoom: the library will zoom in/out automatcially to scan the barcode
-   //enableScanRectOnly: only scan the view finder area ScanzyBSBarcodeOptions options = new ScanzyBSBarcodeOptions(format,true,true,true,false);
+   //enableScanRectOnly: only scan the view finder area ScanzyBarcodeOptions options = new ScanzyBarcodeOptions(true,true,true,false, format);
-   ScanzyBSBarcodePicker picker = new ScanzyBSBarcodePicker(options);
+   ScanzyBarcodePicker picker = new ScanzyBarcodePicker(options);
    mydelegate = new BarcodeDelegate(this);
    picker.Delegate = mydelegate;